Software tool-set for automated quantum system identification and device bring up: Optimal Control

 \section{Optimal Control}

 When employing optimal control techniques in the practical operation of quantum devices, it is desirable to have access to a model of the device for analysis and the derivation of advanced control schemes.
-From a numerical perspective, optimal solutions can be difficult to obtain due to a feature rich control landscape.
-It has been established to derive complex control schemes on model descriptions in simulation before turning to the real experiment for fine-tuning \cite{AdHOC}.
-Numerical algorithms that make use of the gradient of the goal function, e.g. L-BFGS \cite{L-BFGS}, can speed up such optimizations significantly compared to gradient-free algorithms \cite{Machnes18}.
+From a numerical perspective, algorithms that make use of the gradient of the goal function, e.g. L-BFGS \cite{L-BFGS}, can speed up optimizations significantly compared to gradient-free algorithms \cite{Machnes18}.
 Access to gradients of a quantum dynamics simulation is not trivial and thus procedures such as Krotov \cite{Koch-Krotov-Main}, GRAPE \cite{GRAPE} and GOAT \cite{Machnes18} require a specific formulation of the control problem in goal function and system descriptions.
 In the approach presented here, we make use of the numerics package Tensorflow, developed for machine learning applications, to provide both high compute performance and the access to automatic differentiation which lifts most limitations in formulating the problem.